Schuld macht frei, 2017

 LED message board

 The German word “Schuld” has a double meaning: “debt” but also “guilt.”
 The seemingly illogical phrase “Schuld macht frei,” reminiscent of the infamous Nazi slogan “Arbeit macht frei,” means “debt/guilt sets you free.”
 Translated into 20 of the world’s most spoken languages, the phrase appears over and over on a scrolling message board reminiscent of stock market imagery.
 In each language, the translation of “Schuld” carries its own multifaceted meaning beyond simply “debt” in a financial sense.
-The message’s absurdity and its anachronistic medium reflect the incompatibility of culture-specific morality with globalized financial markets and monetary policy.
+It reflects the incompatibility of culture-specific morality with globalized financial markets and monetary policy.
+The work was made for installation above the entrance to Kastela Art Center in Piraeus (Athens) on the occasion of the international group exhibition Edge.Piraeus.